ndhorton/ls170/ls171/http_request_response/http_request_response_notes.md

 * With HTTP/1.1, the end of the headers is indicated by an empty line
 * The `Content-Length` header can be used to indicate the size of the body.
 This can help determine where the HTTP message should end

+6:8 **Summary**

+* HTTP has changed considerably over the years, and continues to change
+* Many of the changes to HTTP are focused on improving performance in response to the ever increasing demands of modern networked applications
+* Latency has a big impact on the performance of networked applications.
+As developers and software engineers we need to be aware of this impact, and try to mitigate against it through the use of various optimizations
+* In building networked applications, there are tools and techniques available to us that work around or go beyond the limitations of basic HTTP request-response functionality
+* For certain use cases, a peer-to-peer architecture may be more appropriate than a client-server architecture

 ## Be able to explain what status codes are, and provide examples of different status code types

 **<u>3:4 HTTP Book: Processing Responses</u>**